-When I finally was well I decided to get inspired to organize this space.
+1. Get inspired to organize this space.
 I think that to organize one’s closet you need to first imagine what you want the space to look like upon completion of the task.
 I believe a closet overhaul is a big weekend project.
-Here are the steps:

-Take a few moments to look on line at various closets on Pinterest.
+Take a few moments to look online at various closets on Pinterest.
 This will help you to have visual ideas and possible desired endpoints.
-Also turn on some happy music and make yourself a nice cup of tea or glass of wine.
+Also, turn on some happy music and make yourself a nice cup of tea or a glass of wine.
 The goal here is to make this process as fun as possible.

-The next step I believe to be critical to the creative process of closet organizing.
-This step may seem unnecessary and counter intuitive.
-That said I recommend you now take the time to put on a great fitting bra, a nice fitting nude cami, leggings and light makeup.
-I suggest all this because I then recommend trying on anything you’re not absolutely sure how it fits currently.
-By making yourself up a bit pre-closet cleaning you will give yourself the best shot at evaluating whether an item still works for you or should be moved out of your closet all together.
+I suggest all this because I then recommend trying on anything you’re not sure how it fits currently.
+By making yourself up a bit pre-closet cleaning you will give yourself the best shot at evaluating whether an item still works for you or should be moved out of your closet altogether.

 Move all the fall/winter clothing including scarves/ purses/gloves, etc. that you only use then to a different closet.
 That way you can just concentrate on spring/ summer looks.

 Gather three large white garbage bags.
-Label them: “throw out”, “give away”, and “repair”.
+Label them: “throw away”, “give away”, and “repair”.
 This is important because if you get interrupted you want to know what’s where to decrease your stress.

-The “give away” pile is trickier.
+The “giveaway” pile is trickier.
 Here’s where you need to be firm with yourself and decide if you haven’t worn it in the past year it’s probably time to go in that bag.
 Also if you did wear it but always felt uncomfortable or unattractive in it, give it away.
 I know this seems harsh but try and just learn from the experience.
 Figure out what you didn’t like about it so you won’t repeat this mistake.
 Also as I try on all these items while deciding their fates I look critically at the length and fit.
-If something has potential but needs to be altered I put it in the “repair” pile.
+If something has potential, and I like it, but needs to be altered I put it in the “repair” pile.

 Keep a pen and pad of paper handy.
-Label it “Spring/Summer 2019.”
-During the sorting process I frequently come up with new ideas for outfits especially when I’m trying various items on.
+Label it “Spring/Summer 2024.”
+During the sorting process, I frequently come up with new ideas for outfits especially when I’m trying various items on.
 I write all these outfits down on this pad.
-I also write down outfits that I remembered wearing previously but may have forgotten.
+I also write down outfits that I remembered happily wearing previously but may have forgotten about.
 I keep this list of outfits in my closet in a folder to use whenever I feel like I have “nothing to wear”.
 I also pull this list out when I’m planning clothing for a trip.
-And when I see an outfit on-line or at the mall that I love I write down the look using items I know I have in my closet.
+And when I see an outfit online or at the mall that I love I write down the look using items I know I have in my closet.